ABOUT TALKING SCIENCE

 WHO WE ARE

-Our team is based at Florida International University in Miami, Florida, and is made up of individuals from diverse backgrounds and positions, including undergraduate research assistants, graduate students, post-doctoral researchers, and research associates.
-Our research focuses on STEM-related interactions occurring in family contexts that contribute to Latine youths’ identification with STEM fields.
-We work to translate our findings into practical resources that can benefit informal STEM program educators and Latine families to support our goal of making STEM education more accessible and engaging.
+Our team is based at Florida International University in Miami, Florida, and is made up of undergraduate research assistants, graduate students, post-doctoral researchers, and research associates from diverse backgrounds.
+Together we seek to make STEM education more accessible and engaging through research and development.
+Our research focuses on family interactions that contribute to Latino youth’s identification with STEM fields.
+We work to translate our findings into practical resources that benefit informal STEM educators and Latino families.

 THE TEAM